-The census data is the most detailed tabulation of American demographic data compiled by U.S. Census Bureau [27].
+The census data is the most detailed tabulation of American demographic data compiled by U.S. Census Bureau [26].
 It contains detailed data on population, race and ethnicity, age and sex, education, employment, income, poverty, housing, and many other attributes for each of the following different levels of geography: 1) the United State and major regions of the country; 2) each state and metropolitan area; 3) all 3000+ counties in the United States; 4) municipalities, census tracts, and block groups.
 More than 3000 counties were processed in our experiment.
 The location of each county is determined by one or more polygons consisting of hundreds of longitude and latitude pairs.
 The neighborhoods were chosen to be dynamic, i.e., the neighborhood of a county was chosen to be the set of adjacent counties.

-In the experiment, we used the following 11 attributes: population in 2001, population percent change from April 1 2000 to July 1 2001, population percent change from 1990 to 2000, percentage of persons under 5 years old in 2000, percentage of persons under 18 years old in 2000, percentage of persons over 65 years old in 2000, percentage of persons under 5 years old in 2000, percentage of persons under 5 years old in 2000, percentage of persons under 5 years old in 2000, percentage of persons under 5 years, percentage of White persons, percenage of Black persons, percentage of Asian persons, and percentage of American Indian persons.
-The experiment was
+In the experiment, we used the following 11 attributes: population in 2001, population percent change from April 1 2000 to July 1 2001, population percent change from 1990 to 2000, percentage of persons under 5 years old in 2000, percentage of persons over 65 years old in 2000, percentage of persons under 5 years old in 2000, percentage of persons over 65 years old in 2000, percentage of persons under 5 years old in 2000, percentage old percentage of persons under 5 years o under 18 years old in 2000, percentage of White persons, percentage of Black persons, percentage of Asian persons, and percentage of American Indian persons.
+The experiment was conducted on data of all counties in the United States.
+Figure 1 shows an example attribute population in year 2001 used in our experiment.
+The high population areas in the east coast, west coast, and around Great Lakes region can be clearly observed.